Is a 3.0 GPA Good? Colleges that Accept a 3.0 GPA

 - What if You Don’t Have Time to Improve Your GPA?

 If you’re applying to colleges, you probably know that most admissions committees will analyze your high school transcript as part of the selection process.
-Not every high schooler earns a 4.0 GPA in high school and there are numerous great college choices for high schoolers with less-than-perfect grades—like the excellent colleges in this article where the average unweighted GPA of enrolled students is 3.0.
+Not every high schooler earns a 4.0 GPA in high school, but there is an abundance of excellent colleges for high schoolers with less-than-perfect grades—like the schools listed below, where the average unweighted GPA of enrolled students is 3.0.

 Not sure what your unweighted GPA is on a 4.0 scale?
 Use our GPA converter.